Simple answers to the most frequently asked questions regarding Land Registry transfer fees in Cyprus property transactions.

 The purchaser (or transferee) is responsible for paying the transfer fees.

-The property transfer cannot be completed without the payment of transfer fees.
+The property transfer cannot be completed without payment of the transfer fees.

 Transfer fees are calculated based on the market value of the property on the transfer date, using a tiered rate system.

-There is a presumption that the market value is the declared sale and purchase price of the property between the seller , or transferor, and the buyer, or transferee.
+There is a presumption that the market value is the declared sale and purchase price of the property between the seller, or transferor, and the buyer, or transferee.
 The final market value is determined by the Land Registry based on their own metrics relative to the nature and characteristics of the property.

-For example for a property of EUR 340,000, the transfer fees are EUR17000, namely EUR 2550, for the first EUR 85,000, plus EUR4250 for the next EUR 85000, plus EUR27200 for the next EUR 170000, up to the total of EUR 340,000, thus total transfer fees of EUR 34,000 minus an applicable discount of 50% thus EUR 17,000.
+Its 3% on the first €85,000, plus 5% on the next €85,000, plus 8% on any amount above €170,000.
+On the amount calculated, based on the above tiered rate system, there is a 50% discount for transactions not subject to VAT.
+For example, for a property of €340,000, the transfer fees are €17,000, namely €2,550, for the first €85,000, plus €4,250 for the next €85,000, plus €13,600 for the next €170,000, up to the total of €340,000, thus total transfer fees of €20,400 minus an applicable discount of 50% thus €10,200.

 Yes, the Land Registry can use its own calculation of market value in determining transfer fees, typically where they find it significantly differs from the agreed purchase price.
 It is generally at their discretion whether to adopt the purchase price or impose another market value, however you have a right to legally challenge their decision, if you disagree.